Florida Avenue: History

 The first section of Boundary Street to be opened was between North Capitol Street and 2nd Street NE in 1818.
 By 1828, the street extended westward at least to 19th Street NW.
 Boundary Street was graded in late 1869 and early 1870, which dropped the street some 7 to 8 ft in places.

 Boundary Street was renamed Florida Avenue on January 14, 1890, by a decision of the Board of Commissioners.
 The Washington Post reported the next day that the Commissioners had received numerous complaints by property owners that the name of Boundary Street had depressed the value of their land.

+Later that year, the Rock Creek Railway opened electric streetcar service on a quarter-mile of track along Florida Avenue NW from Connecticut Avenue to 18th Street NW.
+In 1899, as the city's streetcar system developed, service along this stretch of Florida was discontinued and the track removed.